New Annex 1 draft of the EU GMP13/02/2018 - John Nuyens, Pharmaceutical Project engineer at Quality by Design

 In line with ISO 14644, the counting of particles of size ≥ 5 μm is not required for the classification of the room.
 But this same counting is obligatory during the environmental monitoring of non-viable particles.
 This section also describes the use of barrier technology: isolators and RABS.

-The new Annex 1 draft defines requirements regarding the design, qualification and operation of equipment.
+The new Annex 1 draft for EU GMP defines requirements regarding the design, qualification and operation of equipment.
 For example, the equipment monitoring requirements must be determined during their qualification.

 There are new requirements for water systems, steam used for sterilization, compressed gases and vacuum and refrigeration systems.

 Production and specific technologies.